xability/maidr/README.md

 - Press Page Up to move from point mode to line mode
 - Press Page Down to move from line mode to point mode

+Note that this control scheme can be used by any chart with multiple types.

 ## Braille Generation

 MAIDR incorporates a Braille mode that represents the chart using Braille symbols.
 This allows users with visual impairments to explore and interact with the chart using a refreshable Braille display.
 To achieve this, our system translates the chart's visual elements and data points into a corresponding tactile representation using Braille patterns.
 For different chart types, such as barplot, boxplot, heatmap, and scatterplot, MAIDR employs unique encoding strategies tailored to effectively convey the data distribution, patterns, and trends.
 These tactile encodings range from using distinct Braille characters to represent value ranges, to employing characters that visually resemble the corresponding sections of a chart.
 By providing a comprehensive Braille representation for various chart types, MAIDR enables users with visual impairments to gain a deeper understanding of the underlying data and its insights.